dolittle/Documentation/Source/content/en/docs/concepts/event_handlers_and_filters.md

 If you want to have an event handler for read models which replays all of its events whenever it changes, try using [Projections]({{< ref "projections" >}}) instead, as they are designed to allow frequent changes.

 {{< alert title="Idempotence" color="warning" >}}
-As creating a new event handler will handle all of its events, it's very important to take care of the handle methods side effects.
-For example, if the handler sends out emails those emails would be resent.
+As creating a new event handler will handle all of its events, it's _very important_ to take care of the handle methods' side effects.
+For example, if the handler sends out emails those emails would be re-sent.
 {{< /alert >}}

 {{< alert title="New functionality" color="info" >}}